What did we do?

 I have honestly gone through the whole archive and not seen anything that even seemed hostable by Bob Saget.

-is the biggest monument I have seen yet to the failure of Dresden Codak.
+This installment is the biggest monument I have seen yet to the failure of Dresden Codak.
 The bear steals the girl's idea, but it does not fall off of a ladder.
 It does not scream because it is on an amusement park ride that goes upside-down.
 It doesn't even do a karate kick and split its pants.
 These things seem like small objections, but if there's one thing that my webcomic reviewing career has taught me, it's that the little things add up.
 They add up fast, to the point where I don't even want to deal with this anymore.

 I will never read this comic again.